-Depending on the circumstances, you may need to enter the same API key into Green Bits for multiple locations.
+You may need to enter the same API key into Green Bits for multiple locations.

-As mentioned above, the API key is user-specific, rather than location-specific or license-specific.
+The API key is user-specific, rather than location-specific or license-specific.
 This means the same API key is valid for any and all locations/licenses that a user has access to in Metrc.

 For example, if you are the admin for multiple stores, generating a new API key for one location also updates the API key in Metrc for all locations that you have access to.
-Thus, be sure to paste the same API key into Green Bits Traceability Settings for all locations you administer.
+Update all locations you administer with the same API key.